 Common Gateway Interface - Binary (/cgi-bin)

-CGI Script - A CGI script is a program written in one of several popular languages such as Perl, PHP, Python, etc., that can take input from a web page, do something with the data, and produce a customized result (among many other possible uses).
+A CGI script is a program written in one of several popular languages such as Perl‚ PHP‚ Python‚ etc.‚ that can take input from a web page‚ do something with the data‚ and produce a customized result (among many other possible uses).
 CGI scripts are widely used to add dynamic behavior to websites and to process forms.

 Chat Room